iamhamidrezaee/iamhamidrezaee/README.md

 About me

 ## Bio
-* Studying computer science as a sophomore at [Cornell University](https://www.cornell.edu/) '26
+* Studying computer science as a sophomore at [Cornell University](https://www.cornell.edu/)
-* Focusing on machine learning engineering and low latency programming
+* Focusing on machine learning engineering and large language models
 * Worked as a machine learning intern at [Kquika, Inc.](https://www.kquika.com/) for summer 2023
 * Working as a machine learning consultant at [LessonLoop](https://lessonloop.org/)
 * Exploring ideas around advanced machine learning/ deep learning